jclin22009/send-texts-for-me/README.md

 - [ ] multiple conversations seem to blend into one, making the model confused -- implement user parameter?

+- [ ] shouldn't respond to just images

 ### min
 - [ ] make terminal output pretty